AbdelqaouiNabil/smirisApp/README.md

 - ✅ Enhanced error handling and validation
 - ✅ Improved navigation and routing

+### Major Changes (July 2025)
+- Added PATCH /api/admin/tutors/:id/verify for admin tutor verification
+- Fixed frontend to use is_verified in PATCH requests
+- Ensured dashboard and admin panel use correct tutor/user ID logic
+- Added and fixed GET /api/tutors/:id backend route for tutor details
+- Added debug logging to API client for GET requests
+- General bug fixes for tutor registration, dashboard, and admin panel
+- Improved error handling and ID mapping between users and tutors

 ## 🤝 Contributing

 1. Fork the repository